Lesson Plan - Get It!

 While registering a logo or symbol with USPTO is optional, it provides the highest protection of ownership rights and recourse should someone infringe upon those rights.

-It is important to know, however, that using the ® without offial USPTO registration is in violation of federal law and would prevent the recovery of profits or damages in an infringement case.
+It is important to know, however, that using the ® without official USPTO registration violates federal law and would prevent the recovery of profits or damages in an infringement case.

 Okay, so you want to check to make sure EarlQuake is an available product name in the United States before naming your invention that.